rwinkhart/sshyp/README.md

 - everything above on Haiku, FreeBSD, Linux, and Termux!

 # Installation
+**Important:** *Bash completions will NOT function until you install your distribution's "bash-completion" package or manually source the Bash completion script.*
+*A restart of your terminal is required after installing "bash-completion".*

 Please see the [installation guide](https://github.com/rwinkhart/sshyp/wiki/Installation) in the sshyp wiki for directions specific to your distribution/OS.

 Pre-built packages exist for Haiku, FreeBSD, Alpine Linux, Arch Linux, Debian/Ubuntu Linux, Fedora Linux, and Termux.
 These can be downloaded from the releases page.